Griffmatt/MovieMania2/README.md

 * [Author](#author)

 ## Overview
-I have learned a lot since complting the original application, so i am going back to see how and hwere i can make improvments.
-Some of the main things i am focusing on are making the code more maintanable, readable, reusable, and accessible.
-You can view the [Plan](#plan) below to see how i plan to do these certain things, aswell as features i will be working on in the future and different ways i have already improved the application.
+I have learned a lot since completing the original application, so i am going back to see how and here i can make improvements.
+Some of the main things i am focusing on are making the code more maintainable, readable, reusable, and accessible.
+You can view the [Plan](#plan) below to see how i plan to do these certain things, as well as features i will be working on in the future and different ways i have already improved the application.

 ## Plan